Kali inside VMware (Guest VM)

 After reading and understanding the page, you may wish to tick the “Don’t show this page again”, before pressing close.

-You may wish to edit the "USB" settings to alter how USB devices behave.
-Here we have disabled "Automatically connect new USB devices" and enabled "Show all USB input devices."
+You may wish to edit the “USB” settings to alter how USB devices behave.
+Here we have disabled “Automatically connect new USB devices” (may not have the option depending on your VMware version) and enabled “Show all USB input devices”.

 Another item to point out is in the “Display” section.
 Make sure that “Accelerated 3D graphics” is disabled, as people have reported that causes issues.